ChrisLFieldsII/watch-room/README.md

 - The extension should listen to the video player events rather than re-inventing the wheel and having controls in the extension browserAction

+## Permissions required and why

+- storage: used to store values needed for the extension to work:
+  - room id - this is generated via nanoid
+  - user id - this is generated via nanoid
+  - enabled - determines whether extension is enabled without needing to uninstall. user controlled via popup.
+- clipboardWrite: used only for copying the room id to clipboard for easy sharing

 ## TODOS

 - make action look pretty